 The Airports Authority operates a two-airport system that provides domestic and international air service for the mid-Atlantic region.
 The organization consists of more than 1,500 employees in a structure that includes central administration, airports management and operations, and police and fire departments.

 On February 6, 1998, President William Jefferson Clinton signed into law the bill introduced and passed in Congress that changed the name of Washington National Airport to Ronald Reagan Washington National Airport.

-In addition to operating Reagan National and Dulles, the Airports Authority is responsible for capital improvements at both airports.
+In addition to operating Reagan National and Dulles International, the Airports Authority is responsible for capital improvements at both airports.
 Major renovations at Reagan National Airport resulted in the opening of Terminal B/C on July 27, 1997--providing more comfortable and efficient passenger facilities that are convenient to the Metrorail system and parking garages.
-The Dulles Development program, or D2, is a major capital construction program to improve the facilities and provide additional capacity at Dulles Airport.
-New facilities completed in the D2 program include a new airport traffic control tower, expanded airline gates, a fourth runway and the AeroTrain--which opened in 2010.
+The Dulles Development program, or D2, was a major capital construction program that improved the facilities and provided additional capacity at Dulles Airport.
+New facilities completed in the D2 program included a new airport traffic control tower, expanded airline gates, a fourth runway and the AeroTrain system--which opened in 2010.

 On November 1, 2008, the Commonwealth of Virginia transferred the daily operation, maintenance and control of the Dulles Toll Road to the Airports Authority.
 Tolls collected are used for operation, maintenance and improvements in the Dulles corridor, and to fund a portion of the construction of Metrorail in the Dulles corridor.

 The Airports Authority is managing the Dulles Corridor Metrorail project to extend Metrorail service to Dulles Airport and Loudoun County.
 Construction commenced on March 10, 2009, and the first phase to Reston opened on July 26, 2014.
 The second phase to Dulles and Loudoun County is under construction.